LiskArchive/lisk-legacy-docs/introduction.md

 node index.js # start the application
 ```

-This should start the application with predefined default configurations, what will connect your app to a local Devnet.
+This should start the application with the predefined default configurations, which will connect your app to a local devnet.
 From this point, you can start to [configure](configuration.md) and customize the application further.

 ## Contributing to the Lisk SDK

-To test out your local changes of the Lisk SDK, use a blockchain application(e.g. [Lisk Core](../lisk-core/introduction.md)) as basis and link your locally customized `lisk-sdk`  to it.
+To test out your local changes of the Lisk SDK, use a blockchain application(e.g. [Lisk Core](../lisk-core/introduction.md)) as basis and link it your locally customized `lisk-sdk` .

-1) At root of `lisk-sdk` repo,  run `npx lerna link`
+1) At root of the `lisk-sdk` repository, run `npx lerna link`.
-2) At root level of your blockchain application, run `npm link lisk-sdk`
+2) At root level of your blockchain application, run `npm link lisk-sdk`.

 *Notes:*
-1) If you have made changes in `elements` lib then make sure you run `npm run build` to see the changes
+1) If you have made changes in the Lisk Elements, then make sure you run `npm run build` to see the changes.
-2) To clean up, install and build from scratch, `npm run clean:node_modules && rm -rf ./node_modules && npm ci && npm run bootstrap -- --ci && npm run build`
+2) To clean up, install and build from scratch, `npm run clean:node_modules && rm -rf ./node_modules && npm ci && npm run bootstrap -- --ci && npm run build`.

 For more information about how to contribute to the Lisk SDK, check out our [Contribution Guidelines](https://github.com/LiskHQ/lisk-sdk/blob/development/docs/CONTRIBUTING.md) on Github.